The Marvels: Box office

 Discussing the film's low box office performance, Anthony D'Alessandro of Deadline Hollywood rejected claims that it was impacted by general "superhero fatigue" and instead blamed lackluster marketing and the overexposure of MCU content on Disney+.
 John Scalzi, writing for Uncanny Magazine, criticized the amount of "homework" required to understand the film considering its connections to multiple Disney+ series and prior MCU films.
 Disney CEO Bob Iger also acknowledged the large amount of MCU content produced for Disney+, but added that insufficient day-to-day supervision by Disney executives while filming took place during the COVID-19 pandemic was partially to blame for the film's failure.
 Multiple commentators took issue with this statement, questioning how more executive oversight than Marvel is already known for could be an improvement.
 Some felt Iger was wrongfully blaming DaCosta for the film's performance, and several characterized his statement as throwing the director "under the bus".
 This came amid a wider narrative in the Hollywood media, which some attributed to Disney, in which DaCosta appeared to be unfairly targeted.
 Kaitlyn Booth at Bleeding Cool and Rachel Ulatowski at The Mary Sue both noted that Iger did not suggest Disney's other 2023 box office failures required additional supervision, including Quantumania and Indiana Jones and the Dial of Destiny which were both directed by men, and Ulatowski made it clear that she found Iger's statement to be sexist.
-In July 2025, Feige attributed the box office to audiences believing they needed to watch the Disney+ series in order to see the film.
+In July 2025, Feige attributed the box office to audiences believing they needed to watch the Disney+ series to see the film.
 He felt the studio should have better explained that this was not necessary.